anoop-gupt/pupax/README.md

 An npm module foraccessibility testing using axe-core with Puppeteer

-# Initial Version - Not working
+# Initial Version - Limited Functionality working
 # Install
 * To run the example
 *| Ensure Node v8+ is installed and on PATH